not-ed/BaseTrainer/README.md

     - Calculating the Determinant of a 2x2 matrix.
     - Addition or Subtraction of 2 identically sized matrices.
     - Referencing/Identifying subscripts of a given matrix.
+    - Determining the Inverse of a 2x2 matrix if it exists.
 - Converting Degress to Radians, and vice-versa.
 - Determining the Logarithm of a random number to a given base.